ruchidh/nodeapp-assignment/README.md

     - Event app performs two functions, create new event and edit existing event.
     - Create new event button takes to create event page , where we can create new event.
-    - Fetched rows in event.php are editable on clicking the side edit icon, which will take to edit event page , where we can edit existing event.
+    - Fetched rows in event page are editable on clicking the side edit icon, which will take to edit event page , where we can edit existing event.
 4. Clicking on invoice will take us to invoice page.
     - Invoice app performs two functions, create new invoice and edit existing invoice.